 If you don’t want to grow from seed, buying young plants is perfectly acceptable.

-Avoid tall, floppy plants — they’ve been grown too warm too quickly.
+Choose plants that are short and sturdy with deep green leaves and no signs of yellowing.
+Avoid tall, floppy plants — they’ve been grown too warm too quickly and rarely establish well.

 When to Plant Tomatoes Outside